-Welcome to the University of Chicago Child Neurosuite, a laboratory focusing on developmental social neuroscience research with babies and young children.
+Welcome to the University of Chicago Child Neurosuite, headed by Dr. Jean Decety where we conduct developmental social neuroscience research with young children.

 Frontiers for Young Minds

 Babies’ moral brains and their parents’ values of justice:

 Proceedings of the National Academy of Sciences

 The neuroscience of morality and generosity in children: